-Ephesians 3: 8-11; "The Fellowship of the Mystery", Message # 21 in a series entitled - "The Exceeding Greatness of His Power", A Bible Study prepared by Pastor Paul Rendall on April 15th, 2020.
+Ephesians 3: 8-11; "The Fellowship of the Mystery", Message # 21 in a series entitled - "The Exceeding Greatness of His Power", Delivered by Pastor Paul Rendall on April 21st, 2024, in the Morning Worship Service.

 The apostle Paul in these verses continues to rejoice in the dispensation of the grace of God which was given to him, to understand the mystery of Christ.
-He says that this knowledge was not made known in in other ages; that is during the time of the people who lived before the flood; or during the time of the patriarchs, Abraham, Isaac, and Jacob; or during the time of the Old Testament dispensation from Moses to Christ, in the way that it had been now, to him.
-It was a great privilege which was given to him, to have this mystery made known to him by the Spirit; that the Gentiles should be fellow heirs of the same body in the New Testament Church, and that they should be made partakers of God's promise in Christ through the gospel.
+It was a great privilege which was given to him, to have this mystery made known to him by the Spirit; that the Gentiles should be fellow heirs of the same body in the New Testament Church.
+And that they should be made partakers of God's promise in Christ through the gospel.
 Truly, it was a very great privilege which was accorded to Paul, to preach the unsearchable riches of Christ.
-And yet, the apostle was at that very time that he said this, in prison.
-You would hardly know it, however, by the way that he is speaking here.
+And yet, the apostle was, at that very time that he said this, in prison.
+You would hardly know it, however, by the way that he was speaking here.

-And so what I want to relate to you now, are the truths that sustained the apostle Paul during this time so that he would not lose heart.
+And so what I want to relate to you now, are the truths that sustained the apostle Paul, during this time, so that he would not lose heart.
 These are the same truths that would sustain the church at Ephesus during their time of uncertainty, concerning what would happen to their beloved apostle Paul.
-These are the same truths that will sustain our hearts during this uncertain time of the coronavirus that we passing through now.
-These truths make up the fellowship of the mystery of Christ which all believers together have in Christ.
-So I want you to see, 1st of all - That there is a fellowship in our attitude that we have in understanding the mystery of Christ.
-2^{nd} - That there is a fellowship with all the saints in the mystery of Christ.
-And 3^{rd} - That there is a fellowship in the mystery of Christ, which all the saints have with the angels.
-So let's consider these good truths together.
+These are the same truths that will sustain our hearts during any time of uncertainty that we will pass through in the future.
+These truths make up the fellowship of the mystery of Christ which all believers, together, have in Christ.

-1st - There is a fellowship in our attitude that we have in understanding the mystery of Christ. (verse 8)
+1st of all - There is a fellowship in our attitude that we have in understanding the mystery of Christ. (verse 8)